Project Home Page

 This site is for posting Y chromosome DNA information for men from the Francisco, Cisco, Sisco, Siscoe, and Sischo families of North America.

 It is important to note that there are several different, unrelated, families with these surnames.
 We've been using DNA testing of the Y chromosome of men to differentiate the various families.
-If you are a male member of the family with one of these surnames, you can order the DNA test at:
+If you are a male member of the family with one of these surnames, you can order the DNA test from FamilyTreeDNA.
+Click on the following link and look for the Y-DNA37 test.

 2. Another large family descended from Ludwig Christophel ("Stofel") Franciscus, who emigrated to Pennsylvania in the early 1700's.
 Some members of this family changed the name to Francisco and Sisco.
 This is the family of the late actor James Franciscus.
-Men of this lineage have the G2c Y chromosome haplotype, which is described in the following Wikipedia article http://en.wikipedia.org/wiki/Haplogroup_G2c_%28Y-DNA%29
+Men of this lineage have the G2b-M377 Y chromosome haplotype, which is described in the following Wikipedia article http://en.wikipedia.org/wiki/Haplogroup_G2b_(YDNA)

 3. A Portuguese Francisco family originating in the island of Madeira.
 Some in this family have shortened the name to "Francis".
 These also have a R1b Y chromosome haplotype, but they are not closely related to the family of John Fransoy (Family #1 above).

 4. The family of Peter Francisco, the "Virginia Giant", who was a hero in the Revolutionary War.
 His origins are obscure -- some say he may have been Portuguese.
-There is a society of his descendants, webpage at: http://www.peterfrancisco.org/
+Click on the following link for the Society of his descendants: http://www.peterfrancisco.org/

-5. A Francisco family descended from Daniel Francisco, born about 1803 in Tennessee (?), who moved to Illinois at a young age.
-The Y chromosome of men in this family matches other men with the surname of "Gage", so it's likely their direct male ancestor was a Gage.
-They have an E3b Y chromosome haplotype.
+5. A Francisco family descended from Daniel Francisco, born about 1803 in Tennessee, who moved to Illinois at a young age.
+The Y chromosome of men in this family matches other men with the surname of "Gage", so it is likely their direct male ancestor was a Gage.
+They have an E1b1b Y chromosome haplotype, described at: www.eupedia.com/europe/Haplogroup_E1b1b_Y-DNA.shtml

 6. A Francisco and Sisco family descended from Horace Cisco (1819-1901) of Ohio.
-The Y chromosome of men in this family matches other men with the surname of "Cook", so it's likely their direct male ancestor was a Cook.
+The Y chromosome of men in this family matches other men with the surname of "Cook", so it is likely their direct male ancestor was a Cook.
 They have a J2a4 Y chromosome haplotype.

 8. A family descended from two Sischo brothers who lived in Rhode Island in the early 1700's.
 Different branches of this family spell the name Siscoe or Sisco.
-They have a J2a1b1 Y chromosome haplotype.
+They have a J2a4b1-M92 Y chromosome haplotype.
+Several men descended from Philip Coe, b 1742, have the same Y chromosome.

-9. A Sisco family of recent immigrants from Calabria in Italy.
+9. A Sisco family from Calabria in Italy.
 This is the family of the late Dr. Joseph John Sisco, President of American University in Washington, DC.
-As of this date (March 2011) we do not have any DNA data for the Y chromosome of this family, so we do not know if it is related to any of the other families.
+We do not have any DNA data for the Y chromosome of this family, so we do not know if it is related to any of the other families.

 10. A family who owned the Sisco Dairy in New Jersey.
 They changed their name from "Ziljstra" when they emigrated to this country.
-We do not have any DNA data from men in this family as of March, 2011.
+We do not have any DNA data from men in this family.

 Thanks very much for your participation.
 I am from the southern branch of the John Fransoy family (Family #1).